The story behind the Polk County Pot Plane

 “He wasn’t already a dealer like me, he was a boat person,” Raulins said.
 “We knew a guy that was on the FBI’s 10 most wanted list who just sailed around the world all the time.
 He never got off his boat ...
 They never couldn’t catch him because all he did was sail a load to the Bahamas, and drop it off and help the people get it and go.
 That’s all he ever did.”

 That was the sail boat they used for their first load.
-It was a boring 45-day affair that once over, Raulins said he believed there must have been a better way.
-The problem at the time was a change in policy in the early days of the self-styled war on drugs, where Coast Guard cutters were placed on station in the Caribbean between Mexico and South America to catch smugglers like his crew.
+It was a boring 45-day affair that once over, Raulins said he believed there must be a better way.
+The problem at the time was a change in policy in the early days of the self-styled war on drugs, where Coast Guard cutters were placed on stations in the Caribbean between Mexico and South America to catch smugglers like his crew.

 One positive that came out of his early days of smuggling was connections he made in Colombia to work on his own.

 “Part of our pay was that we would get to meet the contacts,” he said.
-“We didn’t like being on that boat going six knots for 45 days.”
+“We didn’t like being on that boat going 6 knots for 45 days.”

 That’s when he concocted the idea of using a plane to bring in a big load all at once.
 To make it work, he would need some help.